Which is Best Free Blog or Self Hosted Blog? A comparison

 In the free blogging platform like WordPress and Blogger, you can’t do anything like what you can do with a self-hosted blog.

-Because they have put so many limitations for every new account created on their site in order to utilize their server resources effectively.
+Because they have put so many limitations on every new account created on their site in order to utilize their server resources effectively.

 All you can have is only a few basic functionalities like add, edit and publish articles, add images and links, etc.

 Your hand is tied when using free blogger sites.

-SEO is one of the important activity for every blog as it helps in the ranking of your site.
+SEO is one of the important activities for every blog as it helps in the ranking of your site.

 SEO is the process of performing tasks to improve a blog rank in the search engine result pages.

 Free Blogs are likely to be moderately optimized for SEO which is the biggest problem for your business development.

 Most importantly, Backlinks are the key factor in determining the ranking.
 When you earn links to your blog, the full credit goes to the real domain owner.

 For example, If you hosted on a free blog on a blog spot, each and every backlink link juice will go to Blogspot’s main domain.

 3. Not a Fully Qualified Domain

-Google rank only fully-qualified domain name for the keywords and free blog have to face a lot of trouble for a better ranking.
+Google rank only fully-qualified domain name for the keywords and free blog has to face a lot of trouble for a better ranking.